abagames/crisp-game-lib/README.md

 1. Build with the bundler.

 If you want to describe the game using TypeScript, rename `main.js` to `main.ts`.

-## Sample games and sample codes

-Sample games are listed on [my browser games page](http://www.asahi-net.or.jp/~cs8k-cyu/browser.html).

-Sample code for each game is `main.js` in each directory in the [crisp-game-lib-games/docs directory](https://github.com/abagames/crisp-game-lib-games/tree/main/docs).

 ## Function introduction demo